timescale/docs/use-timescale/resources.md

 available as soon as the service restarts.
 You can change the CPU and memory allocation up or down, as frequently as required.

-There is momentary downtime while the new compute settings are applied.
+There is a short downtime while the new compute settings are applied.
 In most cases, this downtime is less than 30 seconds.

 When you change resource settings, the current and new charges are displayed